kingjosephm/vehicle_make_model_classifier/README.md

 | max       | 7821.00 |

 ## Test data
 We use the [Stanford cars dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) as our primary test set.
 These data are stored in the MERGEN OneDrive Data folder in `stanford_car_data.zip` and were downloaded from Kaggle.com.
 Originally containing 16,185 images on 196 make-model classes spanning 2001-2012, we restrict to overlapping vehicle make-models with our training set.
 Net of these restrictions, this left us with 124 distinct classes and  12,596 test images.
+We do not expect this dataset to be representative of current U.S. vehicles as it's outdated.
+It's also unclear how this dataset was assembled.

 Our second test set is a small (1,820) image dataset of matched thermal and visible images with hand-curated make-model classes.
 These data were collected by Booz Allen employees around several parking lots in the DC-Maryland-Virginia area.
 Unfortunately, they only contain 11 make-models that overlap with our training data.
 These data can be found in the MERGEN OneDrive Data folder in `Thermal-Visible Make-Model Test Images.zip`.
+We do not expect this dataset to be representative of current U.S. vehicles as it was a convenience sample, i.e. vehicles parked in large parking lots around the DC-Maryland-Virgina area.

 # Data labels